Even if you have guaranteed funding from the Graduate School there are several reasons to apply for external funding:

 Increase your flexibility in selecting advisors, choosing research projects, and conducting field work.

-GRANT WRITING WORKSHOPS
+GRANT WRITING SERIES

 Please note: This is not a complete list of external fellowships.
 This list provides a good starting point to research fellowship opportunities.